 Bar Foundation Golf Classic June 28 at ACE Club

-Registration Now Open for Bench-Bar at Harrah's
+Early-Bird Registration Open for Bench-Bar at Harrah's

-Registration is now open for the 2011 Bench-Bar & Annual Conference Oct.
+Early-bird registration is now open for the 2011 Bench-Bar & Annual Conference Oct.
 14-15 at Harrah's Resort Atlantic City.
 Click here

 The Bench-Bar & Annual Conference provides attendees with the opportunity to earn CLE credit while networking with colleagues and members of the bench.